mvolkmann/blog/src/swift/Fastlane.md

    that use a newer version of iOS if the app requires that.
    For example, you may have a simulator for "iPhone 8 Plus" running iOS 15.5, but not one running iOS 16.4.
+   If when running Fastlane you get an error saying it cannot find a certain simulator and you have multiple version of Xcode installed, verify that it is using the intended version by entering `xcode-select -p`.

 1. Uncomment the line that calls the `scheme` function and change it to `scheme("ScreenshotTests")`.